 At Woods we recognise There must be a daily act of collective worship for all pupils which takes account of their age and aptitude.
 (Education Reform Act 1988).
 Parents have the right to withdraw children from collective worship and suitable arrangements should be made to accommodate these children.
-Since this is a church
+Since this is a church school however, worship is central to its life and work and is regarded as a very important part of children's education.

-SEND PROVISION and EQUAL OPPORTUNITY
+S.E.N.
+PROVISION and EQUAL OPPORTUNITY

-The arrangements made for children with special needs and disabilities may include alternate seating.
-There is support for those who find the 'large group' experience of assembly difficult.
+The arrangements made for children with special needs include alternate seating and support for those who find the 'large group' experience of assembly.
+This is in line with the positive commitment outlined in our Disability Access Plan.
 Not only do assemblies take place in accordance with our equal opportunities framework, but they are also a time when positive attitudes to such important areas as race equality and gender can be emphasised, explored and developed.